 Established (chartered) in:

 What’s interesting or unique about your location for working women?

-This past year we did hold our traditional events, such as the Working Women’s Forum or any Individual Development programs, due to the COVID pandemic, so we focused on ways to diversify our membership through outreach to local colleges, universities, and trade schools.
+This past year we held our traditional event the Working Women’s Forum but not any Individual Development program due to the COVID pandemic.
+We focused on ways to diversify our membership through outreach to local colleges, universities, and trade schools.
 We recognize the need for younger voices and fresh ideas to invigorate our LO and help us in our mission to be relevant to ALL business and professional women.
-We look forward in the coming year to bringing back our tradition events.
+We look forward in the coming year to bringing back more of our traditional events.

 What are your meetings and networking activities like?

 We hold our meetings the first Thursday of every month at 400 Beach Drive in sunny, downtown St. Petersburg from noon to one o’clock.
 Doors open at 11:30 for networking and catching up.
 We pride ourselves on having high profile speakers who are also committed to our mission and offer relevant information for our members.
 Since the pandemic, we have offered a virtual option for our members to attend the meetings safely which we will continue at least through this year.